janwo/smartblueberry/smartblueberry/README.md

   - Auto-on lights on presence
   - Simulate lights when away
   - Easy location-dependant configuration
-- Heating Management 🔥
+- Door and Window Management 🚪
-  - Different heating configurations for sleep, home and away states
   - Turn off all radiators automatically on open windows
 - Presence Management 👋
-  - Update your presence automatically
+  - Update your presence automatically based on motion devices.
-  - Apply your presence state to security, light and heating
-- Security Features 🔒
-  - Smoke and assault detection
-  - Supports alarm and siren items
-  - Close lock items automatically by window or door sensors
 - Irrigation Management 🏡
   - Automatically irrigate an unlimited number of irrigation valves
   - Takes the weather forecast into account